vishvAsa/AgamaH/AryaH/hinduism/branches/brAhma/yoga-vAsiShTha-shAstram/satyanArAyaNa-shAstrI/talks.md

 atra dēvaḥ sva mahimānam anubhavati.

-<sub>That power in you clearly shows that you are the creator.
+That power in you clearly shows that you are the creator.
 The sacred stuff you are, you can create!
 This is the support for Advaita Vedanta.
-You are creating this complicated jagat with all its intricacies.</sub>
+You are creating this complicated jagat with all its intricacies.

 What are we inside?
 We are _cinmātra_ (चिन्मात्र).
 Cit can project a universe.
 Cit which is the predisposition or the pre stuff becomes Cētya, the world of objects, thoughts, etc through the process of Cetyonmukhata.
 What is it made up of at the ultimate state?
 We have to infer this by only argument - _nēti nēti_ - नेति नेति - not this, not this etc. Otherwise, how can nothingness produce something?
 Therefore, by inference you say that, there is some _sattā_ (सत्ता).
 Sattaa is our svaroopa.
 When objects, sounds and details are withdrawn, whatever remains is called svaroopa sattaa.
 Any picture is a collection of points of infinite nature.
 This is the process by which a picture is created.
 Cit or Samvit will shrink itself into a point.
 It localises into a point.
 Hundreds of such points placed in orderly position, gives you a picture of a river, a house, a tree etc. So this sattaa is the predisposition.
 This is about creation.
 But this is a burden.
 Chandogya Upanishad clarifies that: